RenderKit/embree/doc/src/compilation.md

 + `EMBREE_SYCL_SUPPORT`: Enables GPU support using SYCL.
 When this option is enabled you have to use some DPC++ compiler.
 Please see section [Linux DPC++ Compilation] and [Windows DPC++ Compilation] on supported DPC++ compilers.
+This option is OFF by default.

 + `EMBREE_SYCL_AOT_DEVICES`: Selects a list of Xe GPU devices for ahead of time (AOT) compilation of GPU code.
 Possible values are either, "none" which enables only just in time (JIT) compilation, or specifying one of the Embree supported Xe GPUs for AOT compilation:

-  * dg2         : Xe HPG devices
   * XE_HPG_CORE : Xe HPG devices
-  * pvc         : Xe HPC devices
   * XE_HPC_CORE : Xe HPC devices

-  One can also specify multiple Xe devices separated by comma to compile ahead of time for multiple devices, e.g. "dg2,pvc".
+  One can also specify multiple Xe devices separated by comma to compile ahead of time for multiple devices, e.g. "XE_HPG_CORE,XE_HP_CORE".
 When enabling AOT compilation for one or multiple Xe devices, JIT compilation will always additionally be enabled in case the code is started on a device no code is precompiled for.

   Execute "ocloc compile --help" for more details of possible devices to pass.
 Embree is only supported on Xe HPG/HPC and newer devices.

-  Per default this option is set to "none" under Windows, and "dg2" under Linux.
+  Per default this option is set to "none" to enable JIT compilation.
+We recommend using JIT compilation as this enables the use of specialization constants to reduce code complexity.

 + `EMBREE_STATIC_LIB`: Builds Embree as a static library (OFF by default).
 Further multiple static libraries are generated for the